kurrik/roomanna/blog.roomanna.com/src/site/posts/031-binpacking/body.md

 sliders below will change the way the random distribution looks.
 Lower values wind up looking more like a sine wave, while higher values look more chaotic.

-You can configure the lengths of the random words as well as the number of words to pack:
+You can configure the distribution of font sizes in the text:

+<div data-template="tmplControlsSize"></div>

+The lengths and count of strings are adjustable as well.
+I'm just generating words of varying lengths but the generated text could really be any type of string:

 <div data-template="tmplControlsWord"></div>

-And the size of the text:

-<div data-template="tmplControlsSize"></div>

-The selected values above have resulted in the following word list, which we will attempt to pack using different algorithms:
+The selected values above have resulted in the following list, which will be packed using different algorithms:

 <div data-template="tmplWordList"></div>